justkeepquiet/tera-client-packer/README.md

 ## Usage

-After all parameters are configured and the client is placed in the directory, run the `app.bat` file to create a first patch.
+After all is configured and your client files placed, run `app.bat` file to create a first patch.

-All files placed in client directory (`clientDirectory`) will be hashed, after which a hash database will be created in database directory (`databaseDirectory`), in which the checksums of all files will be entered.
+All files placed in client directory will be hashed, after which a hash database will be created in database directory, in which the checksums of all files will be entered.

-After that, the client files will be packed into cab-archives and placed in the patch directory (`patchDirectory`).
-The original client files are not deleted.
+After that, the client files will be automatically packed into cab-archives and placed in the patch directory.
+The original client files are not deleted or changed.

-After the process is completed, the version file (`versionFile`) will be automatically updated.
+After the process is completed, the version file will be automatically updated.

 ### Patching the client after the change

 After you have changed some files in the client, just replace those files in the client directory and start the `app.bat` again.

-The client will be re-hashed, all found changes will be packed into new cab archives and automatically added to the database.
+The client will be re-hashed, all found changes will be packed into new cab-archives and automatically added to the database.

 ## Note